Lubbock Preston Smith International Airport: Historical airline service

-Braniff Airways, later to be Braniff International Airways, scheduled passenger flights to Lubbock by 1945.
-Continental Airlines scheduled passenger service to Lubbock by 1948.
+Braniff Airways, later to be Braniff International Airways, Continental Airlines, and Pioneer Air Lines all began scheduled passenger flights to Lubbock by 1945.
+Braniff began with an Amarillo-Lubbock-Dallas route, Continental with a multi-stop route between El Paso and Tulsa, and Pioneer with a multi-stop route between Amarillo and Houston.
+Pioneer later added flights on a multi-stop route between Albuquerque and Dallas.
+Pioneer merged into Continental Airlines in 1955 and then Trans-Texas Airways took over the Albuquerque to Dallas route in 1963.
+By then Continental was flying nonstop to Dallas, Albuquerque, and El Paso however the flight to Tulsa still made stops at Wichita Falls, Lawton, and Oklahoma City.
+Flights to Houston stopped at Midland/Odessa and San Antonio.

 Airline jets arrived in 1965 on Braniff International Airways and 1966 on Continental Airlines.
 In spring 1966 Braniff BAC One-Elevens flew nonstop to Dallas Love Field and Amarillo, in addition to Lockheed L-188 Electra and Convair 340 flights, while Continental Douglas DC-9-10s flew nonstop to Dallas Love Field and El Paso in addition to Vickers Viscount flights.
-Trans-Texas Airways Convair 240s and Douglas DC-3s also served Lubbock.
+Trans-Texas Airways became Texas International in 1969 and began jet service with DC-9's on a Denver-Amarillo-Lubbock-Austin-Houston route.

-By 1976 all scheduled passenger airline flights at Lubbock were jets: Braniff Boeing 727-100s and Boeing 727-200s, Continental 727-200s and Texas International Airlines Douglas DC-9-10s, the latter being the renamed Trans-Texas Airways.
+By 1976 all scheduled passenger airline flights at Lubbock were jets: Braniff Boeing 727-100s and Boeing 727-200s, Continental 727-200s and Texas International Airlines Douglas DC-9-10s.
 A 1976 OAG lists nonstop jets to Lubbock from Albuquerque, Amarillo, Austin, Dallas/Fort Worth (DFW), El Paso, Midland/Odessa and Wichita Falls and direct jets from Colorado Springs, Corpus Christi, Denver, Houston (IAH), Lawton, Los Angeles (LAX), Oklahoma City, San Antonio and Tulsa.
 Braniff Boeing 727s flew direct from Lubbock to New York Newark Airport, Washington D.C.
 National Airport and Nashville.